Starting mid-March 2022, we're making updates to help you engage more potential customers and make ad extensions easier to manage.

 Sitelink extensions are free to add—you’re only charged for clicks from people viewing your ad.
 The cost of a click on a sitelink equals the cost of a click on the headline in the same ad.
 In other words, you'll be charged the same amount no matter which link in the same ad (for example, the landing page or a sitelink) someone clicks.
 Sitelinks offer more opportunities for your customers to click on and within your ad, but you won’t be charged for more than 2 clicks per ad impression.
 However, if someone quickly clicks on more than one link while viewing an ad, this gets treated as a duplicate or invalid click and you won't get charged.

-You’re charged on a cost-per-thousand impressions (CPM) basis from people viewing your ad.
+The campaign will be billed according to the campaign format and goal.
+For example, with a TrueView for Action campaign or Video Action Campaign, you’re charged on a cost-per-thousand impressions (CPM) basis from people viewing your ad.
 You pay each time that your ad is shown 1,000 times.
 Adding sitelinks to your Video campaigns may decrease your cost-per-action (CPA).